 4 Tax Tips for the Gig Economy

-Around 4 million workers are now part of the gig economy, rejecting routine 9-to-5 office work in exchange for piecing together a variety of jobs on their own terms.
+Nearly 16 million workers now earn their full-time living through the gig economy, rejecting routine 9-to-5 office work in exchange for piecing together a variety of jobs on their own terms.

 Taxes, however, are still one of those terms.